We have a strong commitment to improving healthcare in community settings.

 The Robert Wood Johnson Clinical Scholars program in the Perelman School of Medicine at the University of Pennsylvania provides training in health policy and community-relevant research to outstanding physicians who are committed to improving health and health care in the United States.
 Penn Clinical Scholars become highly capable health services researchers and leaders in the transformation of health care, both by developing research that is highly relevant to the broader community and by translating research findings into action.

-During Summer 2013, the 2013-2015 University of Pennsylvania Robert Wood Johnson Clinical Scholars participated in a summer project to create recommendations that would help the a local organization in identifying and addressing challenges facing women veterans transitioning to civilian life.
+During Summer 2014, the 2014-2016 University of Pennsylvania Robert Wood Johnson Clinical Scholars participated in a summer project to create recommendations that would help the a local organization in identifying and addressing challenges facing women veterans transitioning to civilian life.
 Read more about their findings and recommendations below.